-Oral cancer is cancer that develops within the mouth or oral cavity.
-It’s one of a group of cancers involving the head and neck.
-The majority of oral cancers start in the cells that line the mouth and throat and are classified as squamous cell carcinoma.
+Oral cancer develops within your mouth or oral cavity.
+It’s one of a group of cancers involving your head and neck.
+The majority of oral cancers start in the cells that line your mouth and throat.
+These are classified as squamous cell carcinoma.

 Here are four important facts about oral cancer:

-Similar to other types of cancers, oral cancer is dived into stages.
-The stage depends on how big the tumor is and whether or not the cancer has spread to nearby lymph nodes or distant organs.
-Oral cancer is staged based on the TNM staging system:
+Similar to other types of cancers, oral cancer is divided into stages.
+Oral cancer is staged based on the

-- N indicates if the tumor has spread to the lymph nodes
+- N indicates if the tumor has spread to your lymph nodes

-- M indicates if the tumor has spread to other more distant parts of the body
+- M indicates if the tumor has spread to other parts of your body

 You will need to undergo tests or examinations to find out the stage of your cancer.
-These tests may include a CT scan, MRI scan, X-ray, endoscopy, or PET scan.
+These tests may include:

-Smoking and excessive drinking in combination can significantly increase your risk of oral cancer.
-Some studies suggest that heavy drinkers who are also smokers are up to 100 times more likely to be diagnosed with oral cancer than those who don’t drink or smoke.
+Smoking and excess drinking in combination can significantly increase your risk of oral cancer.
+Some studies suggest that heavy drinkers who are also smokers are up to

-Most mouth symptoms will not turn out to be cancer.
-But if you have any unexplained or persistent symptoms, you should see your dentist or medical provider as soon as possible.
+Most mouth symptoms won’t turn out to be cancer.
+If you have any unexplained or persistent symptoms, you should see your dentist or healthcare provider as soon as possible.
 If you do have oral cancer, getting diagnosed and treated early can improve your chance of curative treatment.

 If you’re diagnosed with oral cancer, talking regularly with your doctor is essential to making informed choices about your healthcare.
 Bring this list of questions to your next appointment: